Politics of Brazil: Operação Lava Jato (Operation Car Wash)

 This was a set of investigations carried out by the Federal Police of Brazil, aimed at investigating a money laundering scheme that involved billions of reals in bribes.
 It resulted in more than a thousand search and seizure warrants, temporary arrests, preventive detentions and bench warrants.
 The operation started on March 17, 2014, and had 71 operational phases authorized, among others, by the then judge Sérgio Moro, during which more than one hundred people were arrested and convicted.
 It investigated crimes of active and passive corruption, fraudulent management, money laundering, criminal organization, obstruction of justice, fraudulent exchange operation and receipt of undue advantage.
 According to investigations and awarded claims, administrative members of the state-owned oil company Petrobras, politicians from the largest parties in Brazil, including presidents of the Republic, presidents of the Chamber of Deputies and the Senate, and state governors, as well as businessmen from large Brazilian companies, were involved.
 The Federal Police considers it the largest corruption investigation in the country's history.

-Political conflicts
+Political issues

+An opinion poll found the most important political issues in 2026 were health care, public security, economy, corruption and education.

 Brazil is one of the most dangerous countries for militant farmworkers, with sixty-five murders of farmworkers engaged in conflicts over the right to land in 2017 alone.
 Between 1985 and 2017, 1,722 activists of the Landless Workers' Movement were murdered.

 In 2016, at least 49 people were murdered in Brazil defending the environment against companies or landowners.